 - revocation of degree;

 - withdrawal of honors;

 - disqualification from graduation with honors; and cancellation of enrollment.

 Section 4.
 Damage to Property

-- a.
-Theft and related offenses within the college premises; 1st offense - suspension for 1 week and 1 month community service and - restitution or payment of damage 2nd offense expulsion from the College and restitution or payment of damages b.
+a.
+Theft and related offenses within the college premises;

+1st offense - suspension for 1 week and 1 month community service and restitution or payment of damage damages b.
 Attempted/Frustrated Robbery;